awsdocs/aws-kms-developer-guide/doc_source/importing-keys-import-key-material.md

 ## Import Key Material \(AWS Management Console\)<a name="importing-keys-import-key-material-console"></a>

 You can use the AWS Management Console to import key material\.
-If you just completed the optional final step of downloading the public key and import token with the console, skip to [[ERROR] BAD/MISSING LINK TEXT](#id-key-materials-step)\.
+If you just completed the optional final step of [downloading the public key and import token with the console](importing-keys-get-public-key-and-token.md#importing-keys-get-public-key-and-token-console), skip to [Step 6](#id-key-materials-step)\.

 **To import key material \(console\)**